 at Bath and in the Department of Computing & Communications

-at the Open University, working with Professor Blaine Price
+at the Open University, where I collaborate with Dr Gooch and Professor Blaine Price

 In my spare time I enjoy music (especially playing my drum kit), playing card games, travelling and drinking tea.
 Be sure to check out Jing Tea